magento/merchdocs/src/marketing/product-compare.md

 ## Compare products on the storefront

-There are a few ways navigate to comparison list on the storefront.
+There are a few ways to use comparison list on the storefront.

 ### From catalog pages